 Olive oil works best when eaten with healthy greens.

 Studies indicate that olive oil has antimicrobial properties as well.
 It can protect your digestive tract from H. pylori bacteria, the main cause of gastric ulcers and which sometimes lead to colon cancer.
 Olive oil inhibits bacterial growth and can accelerate the secretion of bile and pancreatic hormones to protect the digestive system.10 It also helps in the easy passage of stool, thus relieving constipation.

 Olive oil, as suggested by studies, could actually reduce your risk of breast cancer!
 Oleuropein, a naturally occurring component of the olive leaf is reported to act as a toxic agent to breast cancer cells.
 It promotes the programmed death (or apoptosis) of cancerous cells and eliminates them, thus preventing breast cancer.11

 8. Aids Weight Loss

 A major component of the Mediterranean diet, extra virgin olive oil could help you shed those extra pounds.
 Studies note that regular intake of an olive-oil enriched diet could bring about greater weight loss than even a low-fat diet!
 The weight loss benefits of olive oil especially hold true for breast cancer survivors.12

 9. Manages Cholesterol Levels

 About 31.7% adults in the U.S. are affected by “bad” cholesterol (LDL cholesterol).
 If you’re looking for a healthy alternative to oils that contain saturated fat, opt for olive oil.
-It has high amounts (about around 75-80%) of unsaturated fat, which help reduce your “bad” cholesterol level.13 14
+It has high amounts (about around 75-80%) of unsaturated fat, which can reduce your “bad” cholesterol levels.13 14

 10. Reduces Stroke Risk